sahelttu/mern-library/README.md

 MERN stack application that lets the user add and remove books from a database.

 # How to run the Server
-To run the server, go to the server folder in cmd and enter:
+To run the server, go to the backend folder in cmd and enter:
 ```
 node server
 ```